© 2023 CyberNews - Latest tech news,

 The macOS version of NordVPN is a bit lighter and doesn’t involve as many features.
 Of course, rarely is a VPN for macOS inclusive because of Apple’s restrictions.
 While the split tunneling feature is missing, there’s still a kill switch.
 Yet, it only works on specific apps and there’s no option to disable it.

-There are two desktop versions of Norton Secure VPN – a separate VPN app and one included in the antivirus suite.
+There are two desktop versions of Norton VPN – a separate VPN app and one included in the antivirus suite.
 The Windows app includes the split tunneling feature and a kill switch.
 You can find all of the freebies by pressing the gear icon on the top left side of the screen.

-Norton secure vpn interface in Windows app
+Norton vpn interface in Windows app

 As for the servers, you can find them in the dropdown menu straight on the main dashboard.
 The design is very minimalistic and we're a fan of it – it’s super simple to find everything you need.